pripky/Pulpnet_240221/README.md

    ```bash
    streamlit run app.py
    ```
 If you're running the chatbot for the first time, some models will be downloaded automatically.
 Depending on your internet speed, this may take a few minutes.
-Please wait patiently while the models load.